LJPZebra/OLU/1P_Multicolor_System.md

 (4) Attach the [Light-Sheet Unit Central Cube](CAD_models/Cube.stl) (green, custom piece) to the Vertical Manual stage with four M3x10 screws.

-(5) Insert the [Galvanometer Mirror](https://www.thorlabs.com/thorproduct.cfm?partnumber=GVS011) (light blue), align it at 45° relative to the sides of the Light-sheet Cube and cinch it in place with two M5x30 screws.
+(5) Insert the [Galvanometer Mirror](https://www.thorlabs.com/thorproduct.cfm?partnumber=GVS011) (light blue), align it at 45° relative to the sides of the Light-sheet Cube, and cinch it in place with two M5x30 screws.

-(6) Attach the [Piezocrystal (PZ 400 SG OEM)](https://www.piezosystem.com/product/pz-400-oem/) or if you want to start with a simple low cost version that uses only the slow scanning mode then install instead the [Piezo Dummy](CAD_models/PiezoDummy.stl) (custom piece) to the Light-sheet Cube with two M4x20 screws.
+(6) Attach the [Piezocrystal (PZ 400 SG OEM)](https://www.piezosystem.com/product/pz-400-oem/) or if you want to start with a simple low-cost version that uses only the slow scanning mode then install instead the [Piezo Dummy](CAD_models/PiezoDummy.stl) (custom piece) to the Light-sheet Cube with two M4x20 screws.

 (7) Attach the [Fiber Holder](CAD_models/FiberHolder.stl) (red, custom piece) to the Piezo with two M4x25 screws.

-(8) Insert the Fiber support tube (see points 3-5) into the Fiber Holder and cinch it with one M4x20 screw and and attach one of the output fibers of the fiber optic coupler to the connector (2).
+(8) Insert the Fiber support tube (see points 3-5) into the Fiber Holder and cinch it with one M4x20 screw and attach one of the output fibers of the fiber optic coupler to the connector (2).

 (9) Screw in the 5x [Zeiss Plan-Neofluar Objectives (5x/0.16 M27)](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27).
-If you ultimate goal is to build the two-photon version then install in this step directly the  [Olympus LMPLN5xIR/0.1](https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199) objectives that are optimized for near infrared transmission.
+If your ultimate goal is to build the two-photon version then install in this step directly the  [Olympus LMPLN5xIR/0.1](https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199) objectives that are optimized for near-infrared transmission.

-(10) Fix the Light-sheet Unit to the Scientifica Scope by attaching the Adapter Plate 2 to Adapter Plate 1 with three M6x20 screws.
+(10) Fix the Light-sheet Unit to the Scientifica Scope by attaching adapter Plate 2 to Adapter Plate 1 with three M6x20 screws.

 #### Laser Alignement

-(20) Before switching on the laser, prepare the room for laser safety (remove any jewellery, make sure no one is in the path of the laser and that the laser does not hit any reflective surfaces).
+(20) Before switching on the laser, prepare the room for laser safety (remove any jewelry, make sure no one is in the path of the laser, and that the laser does not hit any reflective surfaces).
 Unscrew the focusing objective (Obj 2) of the light-sheet unit.
 Switch on the galvanometric mirror and then switch on the laser at low laser power.
-Adjust the distance of the fibre relative to the collimation lens until the laser exits the cube well collimated.
-To do this, move the fibre support tube (black) relative to the fibre holder (red).
+Adjust the distance of the fiber relative to the collimation lens until the laser exits the cube well collimated.
+To do this, move the fiber support tube (black) relative to the fiber holder (red).

-(21) Next, carefully centre the beam in the opening where Obj 2 was screwed in by carefully adjusting the orientation of the galvanometer mirror.
+(21) Next, carefully center the beam in the opening where Obj 2 was screwed in by carefully adjusting the orientation of the galvanometer mirror.
 Once this is done, fix the mirror position with the fixing screw.